 We can’t be certain whether it was a CIA agent, a legendary author, or a clever bartender who first put scotch in a Martini.
 But whomever it was, we’re raising a glass to you.

 Click Play to See This Smoky Martini Come Together

-Add both ingredients to a mixing glass with ice and stir until well-chilled.
+Add the gin and scotch into a mixing glass with ice and stir until well-chilled.

 Garnish with a lemon twist.

 Is Gin or Vodka Best for a Smoky Martini?